highbyte/dotnet-6502/docs/tools/scripting/configuration.md

 # Configuration

-Scripting is configured in `appsettings.json` under the `"Highbyte.DotNet6502.Scripting"` section:
+On desktop targets, scripting is configured in `appsettings.json` under the `"Highbyte.DotNet6502.Scripting"` section.
+On the Avalonia Browser app, the same section is persisted in browser `localStorage` by the settings UI.

 ```json
 "Highbyte.DotNet6502.Scripting": {